argoproj/applicationset/docs/Getting-Started.md

 - [Documentation for the `master`-branch-based developer builds](https://argocd-applicationset.readthedocs.io/en/master/)  is available from Read the Docs.

 !!! warning
-    Development builds contain newer features and bug fixes, but are more likely to be unstable, as compared to release drivers.
+    Development builds contain newer features and bug fixes, but are more likely to be unstable, as compared to release builds.

 See the `master` branch [Read the Docs](https://argocd-applicationset.readthedocs.io/en/master/) page for documentation on post-release features.